Stanton-on-the-Wolds Parish Council

-The next meeting of Stanton-on-the-Wolds Parish Council will be held on Wednesday May 9th 2018.
+The next meeting of Stanton-on-the-Wolds Parish Council will be held on Wednesday 14th November 2018.
 The meeting will take place in All Saints Parish Church on Browns Lane and will start at 7:15pm.
-This meeting will include the Annual Parish Meeting and the Annual Parish Council Meeting, see Council Meetings for details.

 The Agenda for the meeting and the minutes of previous meetings will be available on the Agendas and Minutes page of this website.